NetCordDev/NetCord/Documentation/guides/services/dependency-injection.md

 ## Modules

 Dependency injection with modules is like everywhere else.
 You just inject the services via the constructor.
+The modules behave as if they were transient services, so they are created for each command/interaction.

 You can see an example with text commands below, but the same rules apply to all services:
 [!code-cs[DataModule.cs](DependencyInjection/DataModule.cs#l5-L9)]

 ## Autocomplete Providers

 Same for autocomplete providers, you just inject the services via the constructor.
+They also behave as if they were transient services.

 You can see an example autocomplete provider below:
 [!code-cs[DataAutocompleteProvider.cs](DependencyInjection/DataAutocompleteProvider.cs#l7-L22)]